boyvanamstel/blog.boyvanamstel.nl/source/_posts/2009-03-24-how-we-created-a-twitter-viral.markdown

 title: "How we created a Twitter viral"
 date: 2009-03-24 17:11
 comments: true
-categories: [web app, inpiration, marketing, viral, twitter]
+categories: [web apps, inpiration, marketing, virals, twitter]
 ---

 A few weeks ago Barry Borsboom and I had funny idea for a twitter mash-up.
 We would basically measure your Twitter popularity in the form of a giant penis.
 Better know as the e-Penis.
 In order to see if we really created something to talk about, Seth Godin would call this the sneeze-factor, we registered an url: [www.epenis.nl](http://www.epenis.nl) and we uploaded our e-Penis app with a few 'share-this' buttons.
 The first button to post it on Twitter, and the second one to Digg it.
 Would people share this site with their friends?
 How fast would it spread?
 All question a marketer would like to know when creating a viral marketing campaign right?